MultifokalHirn/python_template_repo/CONTRIBUTING.md

 make dev
 ``` -->

-> In order to have OS X notifications, `brew install terminal-notifier`.

 ### Static Analysis

 By default this project is set up to lint with `flake8` and `mypy`, while `autopep8` and `isort` take care of autofixing.
 To run linters and static analyzers: